amadeusprotocol/rs_node/docs/CONSENSUS.md

   be snapshotted and stored often, because it is the main source of truth and also to accelerate the bootstrap of new nodes)
-- realtime networking data or cheap to rebuild data, like peers, indices, etc. (can be easily rebuilt from scratch on each node start from the contractstate, seed config, handshakes etc.)
+- realtime networking data or cheap to rebuild data, like peers, indices, etc. (can be easily rebuilt from scratch when starting a node from the contractstate, seed config, handshakes etc.)

 ## Transactions